DevSecOpsSamples/gke-workload-identity/README.md

     Create a key using `gcloud iam service-accounts keys create` command and set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable on you deksop.
 For details refer to the [README-test.md](README-test.md).

-    If working fine with credential file, check node option with [README-standard-cluster.md](README-standard-cluster.md) file.
+    If working fine with the credential file, check node option with [README-standard-cluster.md](README-standard-cluster.md) file.

 ## Cleanup